jgargallo/aiohttp-paginator/README.md

 ## Usage
 A PaginatorHelper is required to implement how pagination works for the specific endpoint.
-This would be an example where pagination works by `max` and `offset` as part of the querystring, where the total number of elements is placed in a response header:
+This would be an example where pagination works by `limit` and `offset` as part of the querystring, where the total number of elements is part of the response body:
 ```python
 import aiohttppag
 import math